 “It’s a terrible smell, impersonal but spiritually uplifting,” she says, adding: “I would not like to be the last one left alive.”

 I sent her pearls for her birthday and made it a point to get the nicest ones I could afford.
 The gift upset her because, in keeping with traditional Chinese etiquette, she feels obliged to respond with a precisely tantamount present.
 The tone of her thank-you note was stern, almost denunciatory.
-“You must promise me never to do this again,” she wrote, as if I’d wronged her.
+“You must promise me never to do this again,” she wrote as if I’d wronged her.

 The Shanghai Friendship Store © 2019 Susan Ruel, all rights reserved

-*Readers are warned that the work appearing herein is protected under copyright laws and reproduction of the text, in any form, for distribution is strictly prohibited.
+Important Note: The work appearing herein is protected under copyright laws and reproduction of the text, in any form, for distribution is strictly prohibited.
 The right to reproduce or transfer the work via any medium must be secured through the copyright owner.